awsdocs/aws-lambda-developer-guide/doc_source/java-exceptions.md

           --payload '{"key1": "value1", "key2": "value2", "key3": "value3"}' output.txt
 ```

-The cli\-binary\-format option is required if you are using AWS CLI version 2\.
-You can also configure this option in your [AWS CLI config file](https://docs.aws.amazon.com/cli/latest/userguide/cliv2-migration.html#cliv2-migration-binaryparam)\.
+The cli\-binary\-format option is required if you're using AWS CLI version 2\.
+To make this the default setting, run `aws configure set cli-binary-format raw-in-base64-out`\.
+For more information, see [AWS CLI supported global command line options](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-options.html#cli-configure-options-list)\.

 You should see the AWS CLI response in your command prompt: